What is thoracentesis?

 You may have imaging tests before the procedure.
 These are done to find the location

 of the fluid to be removed.
-You may have any of the below:
+You may have any of these tests:

 What happens during thoracentesis?